snapscale/snapscale.contracts/README.md

-# eosio.contracts
+# snapscale.contracts

 ## Version : 1.9.1

-The design of the EOSIO blockchain calls for a number of smart contracts that are run at a privileged permission level in order to support functions such as block producer registration and voting, token staking for CPU and network bandwidth, RAM purchasing, multi-sig, etc.  These smart contracts are referred to as the bios, system, msig, wrap (formerly known as sudo) and token contracts.
+The design of the SnapScale blockchain calls for a number of smart contracts that are run at a privileged permission level in order to support functions such as block producer registration and voting, token staking for CPU and network bandwidth, RAM purchasing, multi-sig, etc.  These smart contracts are referred to as the bios, system, msig, wrap (formerly known as sudo) and token contracts.

-This repository contains examples of these privileged contracts that are useful when deploying, managing, and/or using an EOSIO blockchain.
+This repository contains examples of these privileged contracts that are useful when deploying, managing, and/or using an SnapScale blockchain.
 They are provided for reference purposes:

    * [eosio.bios](./contracts/eosio.bios)
    * [eosio.system](./contracts/eosio.system)